Basque Lamb Stew

 - 6 cloves garlic, crushed and peeled

 - 1 sprig fresh rosemary, about 1 tablespoon chopped

 - 1 10-ounce can roasted red bell peppers, cut into 1/2 inch strips

 - 1 large ripe tomato, peeled, seeded, and chopped

 - 1 cup dry, full-bodied red wine

 * If cooking gluten-free, use homemade chicken stock or gluten-free packaged stock.

-2 Heat olive oil in a large, heavy-bottomed pan with lid, over medium-high heat.
+2 Brown the lamb: Heat olive oil in a large, heavy-bottomed pan with lid, over medium-high heat.
 Working in batches, brown the meat on all sides, about 10 minutes per batch.
 Salt the meat as it browns.

-3 Remove the meat from the pan and add the onions to the pan.
+3 Sauté onions and garlic: Remove the meat from the pan and add the chopped onion to the pan.
 Cook, scraping browned bits stuck to the bottom of the pot with a wooden spoon, until the onions are soft, about 5 minutes.
 Add the garlic and cook another minute.

 Serve with rustic bread.
 If you want, try garnishing with fresh mint leaves (though I have no idea how "Basque" that is, it just tastes good.)